FuZZingB/Unstable_Twins/unstable twin.md

 ```

-And yeah we can see there is /get_image?name= peremeter to get those images according to these code. after using some google research I get how to curl these images in my machine.
+And yeah we can see there is /get_image?name= perimeter to get those images according to this code. after using some google research I get how to curl these images in my machine.

 ![image](https://user-images.githubusercontent.com/45504631/132664206-fefee14b-5f25-4e4f-aa0f-c514d81c45d9.png)